PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 like NumPy_, SciPy_, Astropy_, and pandas_.
 This linking is described in
 the section on :ref:`external-references`.
 In-line code samples are typically enclosed in double backticks.
-To get inline code highlighting, use the :rest:`:py:` role for Python code, :rest:`:bash:` for code run in a terminal, and the :rest:`:rest:` role for reST_.
+To get inline code highlighting, use the :rest:`:py:` role for Python code or :rest:`:bash:` for code run in a terminal.

 .. code-block:: rst